Polarishq/fluentd/README.md

 To create a local Kubernetes cluster., see [Hello Minikube][hello], a kubernetes tutorial with [Minikube].

-#### Production cluster

-To setup a production grade Kubernetes cluster, see [kops].

-You're now ready to configure Splunk Nova with your API credentials.

 ### Configure

 1. To configure the Kubernetes fluentd Splunk Nova daemonset plugin, open the file: `fluentd-daemonset-splunknova.yaml`